FudaWiki/fudawiki-files/menko.md

 Menko (めんこ, 面子), is a Japanese children's card game played by two or more players, where each player throws a card onto another card on the ground in hopes of flipping it.
 It was very popular during the Showa era.

 # History of Menko
-Menko, in their present form, are **cards made of thick cardboard, which may be rectangular or spherical**.
+Menko, in their present form, are **cards made of thick cardboard, which may be rectangular or circular**.
 However, in the past, other materials were used.
 ## Edo period: Clay Menko
 In the Edo period (1603-1867), a game called "Ana-ichi" ('one hole') was played.
 Children threw shells, nuts, coins, molded clay, or other objects into a small hole dug in the ground, and whoever manages to have their object caught in the hole wins.